tdammers/ghc-wiki/newcomers-tutorial.md

 ### A Note On Hadrian

 Hadrian is GHC's new build system, based on [Shake](https://shakebuild.com/).
-It is pretty stable already and should work just fine, but if you run into issues, it might help to read the below.
+Even though it's stable and should work well, if you run into issues, please don't assume it's your own fault and do feel free to reach out for help.

 Further information on building GHC with Hadrian can be found [here](https://gitlab.staging.haskell.org/ghc/ghc/wikis/building/hadrian/quick-start),